kariannestrand/IN4200/MA1/README.md

     - File containing the method `top_n_webpages()`.
   - `methods.c`
     - File containing supplementary methods.
+  - `makefile`
+    - File to compile and build the program

 To compile the code, write the following in the command line: